-With our sound and pragmatic business philosophy, every colleague will go all out to enhance the company's overall value.
-Lastly, we would like to express our appreciation for shareholders' long term support.
+With our moderate and pragmatic business philosophy, every colleague will do our best to maximize the company's overall value.
+And finally, we would like to appreciate for your supporting as usually.

-Advanced Ceramic X Corporation Chairman: Shuang De Investment Corporation Representative: Chien-Wen Kuo
+Chairman: Shuang De Investment Corporation

+Representative: Chien-Wen Kuo